1st Devonshire Artillery Volunteers: Burma

 56th LAA/AT Rgt reverted to 56th A/T Rgt on 1 October 1944, when 163rd LAA Bty became 351st A/T Bty, but operated infantry support mortars, while 164th LAA Bty left the regiment and remained directly under 5th Indian Division HQ.

 In December 1944, 111th A/T Rgt went back into Burma with 20th Indian Division.
 In February 1945, the division established a bridgehead across the Irrawaddy River west of Mandalay, and in March it attacked southwards down the Irrawaddy, reaching Rangoon soon after its capture in Operation Dracula.
-By now both regiments were equipped with 36 x 6-pounder A/T guns and 36 x 3-inch mortars.
+By now both regiments were equipped with 36 × 6-pounder A/T guns and 36 × 3-inch mortars.
 In April–May 111th A/T Rgt sank a number of Japanese boats on the Irrawaddy.
 The regiment remained with 20th India Division until the end of June.
 111th (Devon) A/T Rgt and its batteries were placed in suspended animation at the RA Depot at Woolwich on 23 October 1945.

 On 21 March 1945, 56th A/T Rgt set out from Assam to join the last phase of the war in Burma.
 By the beginning of April 20 Indian Division was concentrated at Meiktila airfield, defending against repeated Japanese attempts to retake it.
 5th Indian Division then took part in the advance towards Rangoon, with 56th A/T supporting 4/7th Rajputs in successful attacks on two enemy strongpoints with their 6-pdrs and mortars.
 Once Rangoon had been captured, the regiment returned by sea to India, where it came under command of RA Training HQ No 40 until the end of the war.